rally-carlos/notes/stackedit/Scratch/Artifactory ACL Issue.md

 Inconsistencies
+# Artifactory ACL Issue
 There is unexpected behavior on some artifacts when pulling from Rally's Artifactory's virtual repos.
 The expected behavior is to update the mirror/cache based on what is available in the official public repo.
-What is actually occuring is that Rally's Artifactory is serving artifacts that were inje
+What is actually occuring is that Rally's Artifactory is serving custom artifacts that were inject into these virutal repos.

 ```
 ❯ docker pull docker.io/ubuntu
 ...